Instructions for activating Lexis and Westlaw passwords are emailed to your law school email addresses during Orientation.

 We look forward to seeing you in Intro to Legal Research in the Spring semester!

 You have several options when seeking assistance with legal research:

 Contact the Reference Desk.
 The Reference Desk is located at the entry to the Law Library.
-For immediate one-on-one assistance, stop by, email, or call (505.277.0935) during regular business hours.
+For immediate one-on-one assistance, stop by, contact the Library via our portal here, or call (505.277.0935) during regular business hours.

 Schedule a Research Consultation.
 Whether you are working on a seminar paper or law journal note, preparing for your summer job, or having trouble keeping up with the course work, we will be happy to help you through individual consultations.
-To schedule a consultation, contact the individual librarian directly.
-If you don't know which librarian to contact, visit our appointment booking page.
+To schedule a consultation, contact a Librarian via our portal here.
 We're happy to meet in person or via Zoom.